UniMath/agda-unimath/src/linear-algebra/rational-modules.lagda.md

   {l : Level} (A : Ab l)
   where

-  is-rational-extension-is-rational-extension-left-module-Ab :
+  is-rational-module-is-rational-left-module-Ab :
-    is-rational-extension-left-module-Ab A →
+    is-rational-left-module-Ab A →
-    is-rational-extension-module-Ab A
+    is-rational-module-Ab A
-  is-rational-extension-is-rational-extension-left-module-Ab H =
+  is-rational-module-is-rational-left-module-Ab H =
     is-rational-extension-has-rational-hom-Ring
       ( endomorphism-ring-Ab A)
       ( H)

-  is-rational-extension-left-module-is-rational-extension-module-Ab :
+  is-rational-left-module-is-rational-module-Ab :
-    is-rational-extension-module-Ab A →
+    is-rational-module-Ab A →
-    is-rational-extension-left-module-Ab A
+    is-rational-left-module-Ab A
-  is-rational-extension-left-module-is-rational-extension-module-Ab H =
+  is-rational-left-module-is-rational-module-Ab H =
     initial-hom-Rational-Extension-Ring (endomorphism-ring-Ab A , H)

 module _